OKRs Examples and Objective Setting

 2. Establish Objectives

 Setting clear objectives for your current project is an essential step toward applying the OKR framework successfully.
-Identify what you want to achieve with these points and what are the desired outcomes within the engineering teams.
+Identify what you want to achieve with these points and what are the desired outcomes within the software engineering teams.
 Keep in mind that objectives should be ambitious and difficult to inspire team progress but still attainable.
-Focus on specific areas you want to improve and set clear objectives, expressed clearly.
+Focus on specific areas you want to improve, such as software quality, and set clear objectives, expressed clearly.

 3. Establish Key Results